Melissa1909/neuroimaging-primer/README.md

 - A very nice [tutorial](https://www.youtube.com/watch?v=6wxJ1up-E7E&list=PLIQIswOrUH6_DWy5mJlSfj6AWY0y9iUce&ab_channel=AndrewJahn) how to use FreeSurfer to process T1w images, again by Andrew Jahn
 - A detailed explanation of all recon-all steps and output files is explained [here](https://surfer.nmr.mgh.harvard.edu/fswiki/ReconAllDevTable)
 - How to navigate Freeview, a tool to visualize FreeSurfer output, is explained in [this tutorial](https://youtu.be/Mv-ECowxq2o)
+- A quick overview how FreeSurfer (i.e., based on surface- and volume-based analysis) is different from other software like SPM or FSL (based on volume-based analysis only) is given [here](https://www.yumpu.com/en/document/view/8297379/an-absolute-beginners-guide-to-surface-and-voxel-based-ismrm)
+- (optional): A real deep dive into [brain morphometry](https://link.springer.com/book/10.1007/978-1-4939-7647-8)

 As Freesurfer’s reconstruction is good but not perfect, we want to check some of the outputs visually.
 As looking at all images is tedious, FS has developed some handy tools that create a screenshot of the most important segmentations.
 - [QAtools](https://surfer.nmr.mgh.harvard.edu/fswiki/QATools)